 HOW DOES A DRAIN/SEWER CAMERA INSPECTION WORK?

 A cable with a drain/sewer camera on the end is fed into the drain/sewer line.
-The video feed is recorded onto a DVD for you to watch in the comfort of your own home.
+The video recorded during the camera inspection feed is recorded for you to watch.
 While watching it, there are 4 things to keep an eye on.